dgasmith/opt_einsum/docs/source/greedy_path.rst

 The Greedy Path
 ===============

-The ``greedy`` path iterates through the possible pair contractions and chooses the "best" contraction at every step until all contractions are considered.
+The ``'greedy'`` approach provides a very efficient strategy for finding contraction paths for expressions with large numbers of tensors.
-The "best" contraction pair is determined by the smallest of the tuple ``(-removed_size, cost)`` where ``removed_size`` is the size of the contracted tensors minus the size of the tensor created and ``cost`` is the cost of the contraction.
+It does this by eagerly choosing contractions in three stages:

-Effectively, the algorithm chooses the best inner or dot product, Hadamard product, and then outer product at each iteration with a sieve to prevent large outer products.
+  1. Eagerly compute any **Hadamard** products (in arbitrary order -- this is commutative).
-This algorithm has proven to be quite successful for general production and only misses a few complex cases that make it slightly worse than the ``optimal`` algorithm.
+  2. Greedily contract pairs of remaining tensors, at each step choosing the pair that maximizes ``reduced_size`` -- these are generally **inner** products.
-Fortunately, these often only lead to increases in prefactor than missing the optimal scaling.
+  3. Greedily compute any pairwise **outer** products, at each step choosing the pair that minimizes ``sum(input_sizes)``.

-The ``greedy`` approach scales like N^2 rather than factorially, making ``greedy`` much more suitable for large numbers of contractions where the lower prefactor helps decrease latency.
+The cost heuristic ``reduced_size`` is simply the size of the pair of potential tensors to be contracted, minus the size of the resulting tensor.

-As :mod:`opt_einsum` can handle an arbitrary number of indices the low scaling is necessary for extensive contraction networks.
+The ``greedy`` algorithm has space and time complexity ``O(n * k)`` where ``n`` is the number of input tensors and ``k`` is the maximum number of tensors that share any dimension (excluding dimensions that occur in the output or in every tensor).
+As such, the algorithm scales well to very large sparse contractions of low-rank tensors, and indeed, often finds the optimal, or close to optimal path in such cases.

-The ``greedy`` functionality is provided by :func:`~opt_einsum.paths.greedy`.
+The ``greedy`` functionality is provided by :func:`~opt_einsum.paths.greedy`, and is selected by the default ``optimize='auto'`` mode of ``opt_einsum`` for expressions with more than 8 inputs.
+Expressions of up to a thousand tensors should still take well less than a second to find paths for.

 Optimal Scaling Misses
 ----------------------

 The greedy algorithm, while inexpensive, can occasionally miss optimal scaling in some circumstances as seen below.
 The ``greedy`` algorithm prioritizes expressions which remove the largest indices first, in this particular case this is the incorrect choice and it is difficult for any heuristic algorithm to "see ahead" as would be needed here.

 It should be stressed these cases are quite rare and by default ``contract`` uses the ``optimal`` path for four and fewer inputs as the cost of evaluating the ``optimal`` path is similar to that of the ``greedy`` path.
+Similarly, for 5-8 inputs, ``contract`` uses one of the branching strategies which can find higher quality paths.

 .. code:: python